-Whether you’re setting up a commercial gym, CrossFit box, office gym, or simply want the most durable options for your garage gym, you’ll want to choose high-end equipment that’s built to last.
-We love home gyms, but we understand that a lot of the strength equipment meant for private home use may not last very long in a commercial setting.
+While many of our readers are home gym owners, we know there’s an appeal to commercial-grade equipment over other home gym essentials.
+Whether you’re setting up a commercial gym, CrossFit box, office gym, or simply want the most durable options for your garage gym, you’ll want to choose the best commercial gym equipment that’s built to last.

 Best Commercial Gym Equipment

-- Best Commercial Squat Rack: Rogue R-3 Power Rack
+- Best Commercial Squat Rack – Rogue R-3 Power Rack

-- Best Commercial Barbell: Eleiko IWF Bar
+- Best Commercial Barbell – Eleiko IWF Weightlifting Competition Bar

-- Best Commercial Rower: Concept2 RowErg
+- Best Commercial Rower – Concept2 RowErg

-- Best Commercial Elliptical: NordicTrack Airglide A14i
+- Best Commercial Treadmill – NordicTrack X24 Treadmill

-- Best Commercial Stationary Bike: Peloton Bike+
+- Best Commercial Stationary Bike – Peloton Cross Training Bike+

 Best Commercial Bench: REP FB-5000 Competition Flat Bench